-Beyond these, I have also seen friends build their own website (paid or free on sites like Wordpress, Wix, Weebly, Squarespace etc.) and attach a PayPal account for people to donate money.
+Beyond these platforms, I have also seen friends build their own website (paid or free on sites like Wordpress, Wix, Weebly, SquareSpace etc.) and attach a PayPal account for people to donate money.
 This ensures they get all the funds directly minus the small PayPal fee.
 Additionally, in the UK, Arts Council does have small grants from £1000 - £15,000+ that you can apply for.
+Check out our Opportunities for current funding programmes.
 Grant applications are a different kettle of fish from the above fundraising campaigns, but if that's something you'd like to some insight on, leave a comment below.

 If you found this article useful, share it around, that makes us happy.
-You can also sign up to the mailing list for posts like this.
-And, if you have any unanswered questions, you can send them to firstname.lastname@example.org and we'll do our best to answer them in an email or a post.
+You can also join the Mail Squad for posts like this.
+And, if you have any unanswered questions, leave a comment or send an email to firstname.lastname@example.org and we'll do our best to answer them in an email or a post.

-Thanks for reading, and don't forget to share your art with us by submitting your work or tag #darkyellowdot on Instagram @darkyellowdot
+Thanks for reading, and don't forget to share your art with us by submitting your work or tag @darkyellowdot on Instagram

 ABOUT THE AUTHOR